-To acquire the initial Fire Mountain Claims, the Company entered into an assignment and assumption agreement (the "Fire Mountain Agreement"), with Pan Pacific and Torr Resources on May 2, 2022 and amended on May 2, 2022.
-Pursuant to the Fire Mountain Agreement, the Company paid one dollar (\$1) to Pan Pacific to assume the obligations of Pan Pacific under the option agreement dated November 13, 2020 (the "Fire Mountain Option") signed between

-Torr Resources and Pan Pacific and paid an additional \$20,000 to acquire the Fire Mountain Option.
+To acquire the initial Fire Mountain Claims, the Company entered into an assignment and assumption agreement (the "Fire Mountain Agreement"), with Pan Pacific and Torr Resources on May 2, 2022.
+Pursuant to the Fire Mountain Agreement, the Company assumed the obligations of Pan Pacific under the option agreement dated November 13, 2020 (the "Fire Mountain Option") signed between Torr Resources and Pan Pacific and paid \$20,000 to acquire the Fire Mountain Option.
 Under the Fire Mountain Agreement, the Company, upon fulfillment of its obligations and commitments, will acquire 100% interest to the Fire Mountain Claims.

-The Fire Mountain Agreement requires the Company within four years from Initial Public Offering ("IPO" or the "Listing Date") to pay \$135,000 in cash, issue 850,000 common shares and incur \$375,000 in exploration expenditures for the Fire Mountain Property.
-The Company signed a second amendment on December 15, 2022, extending the deadline for the Listing Date (the "Liquidity Event") from December 30, 2022 to May 31, 2023.
-The Company's shares began trading on the CSE on April 25, 2023, meeting the Liquidity Event requirements, and therefore the Bendor Option Agreement continues in full force.
+The Fire Mountain Agreement requires the Company within four years from Initial Public Offering ("IPO" or the "Listing Date") to pay \$135,000 in cash, issue 850,000 common shares and incur \$375,000 in exploration expenditures on the Fire Mountain Property.